University of Texas School of Public Health Policies and Procedures

 Incomplete Grade Policy

-When a student is unable to complete all the course requirements by the end of the course due to non-academic reasons including illnesses, family emergencies or similar situations, a grade of "I" (Incomplete) may be assigned.
-This is not a permanent grade, and the student must complete all the required course work within one year unless a leave of absence has been granted.
-Once all the work is completed, the instructor will submit the course grade to the Office of the Registrar using a Change of Grade Form.
-If the required course work is not completed within the designated time or when the student submits a Graduation Application, an "I" grade will be changed to an "F" grade.
-It is important to note that if a course with an "I" grade is a prerequisite for another course, the "I" must be removed before the student can enroll in the next sequential course.
+When a student is unable to complete all of the course requirements by the end of the course due to non-academic reasons like illness, family emergencies or similar situations, a grade of "I" (Incomplete) may be assigned.
+This is not a permanent grade, and the student must complete all the incomplete work within one year unless a leave of absence has been granted.
+Once all the work is completed, the instructor will submit the course grade to the Office of the University Registrar using a Change of Grade Form.
+If the incomplete work is not completed within the designated time or when the student submits a Graduation Application, the grade of "I" will be changed to an "F" grade.

 Progression Policy